-2022 Responsive Grant Recipients
+2022 Healthcare Foundation of Wilson Grant Recipients

 Hope Station was granted $12,000 to assist with the procurement and distribution of both shelf-stable and fresh foods to meet the nutritional needs of pantry clients and support previously funded healthy eating initiatives.
 This year’s focus will include providing education on the benefits of using herbs, spices and seasonings instead of oils, fats and salt for cooking.